About the Office of Credit Ratings

 In support of this mission, OCR conducts examinations of NRSROs to assess and promote compliance with statutory and Commission requirements; monitors the activities of NRSROs, conducts outreach with investors, issuers, and other industry participants; develops and administers rules affecting NRSROs; and provides guidance generally with respect to the Commission’s regulatory initiatives related to NRSROs.
 OCR also liaises with domestic and foreign regulators on credit rating agency initiatives to facilitate regulatory cohesion and enhance the Commission’s role in the global regulatory environment.

-OCR’s executive offices include the Office of the Director, Deputy Director, and Managing Executive.
+OCR’s executive offices include the Office of the Director and Managing Executive.
 OCR staff has expertise in, among other areas, structured finance, corporate finance, municipal finance, financial institutions, insurance companies, and credit rating agencies.